prisma/nextjs-security-rules-demo/README.md

 This repo demonstrates usage of Prisma Postgres' [security rules](https://pris.ly/security-rules-ea) which enables database access from the frontend.

+> **Note**: Security rules is a new feature of Prisma Postgres that's currently in Early Access and not yet suitable for production use.
+If you try it out, please [share your feedback](https://pris./ly/discord) with us to help shape its API and overall DX.

 The app is based on [Next.js 15](https://nextjs.org/docs) with App Router, [NextAuth.js](https://next-auth.js.org/).
 It purposely uses `"use client"` in its component to demonstrate how the database can be securely accessed from the frontend.

 ## Getting started